 Chloramine Facts vs Fiction

-With a 90-year track record as a safe, effective disinfectant, chloramine is widely used by municipally run and privately owned water systems across the United States and Canada.
+With its 100-year track record as a safe, effective disinfectant, chloramine is widely used by municipally run and privately owned water systems across the United States and Canada.
 Unfortunately, misinformation on the Internet and from other sources has created unnecessary confusion.
-Below are responses to commonly asked questions about chloramine.
+Below are responses to commonly asked questions about chloramine, and check out the chloramine fact sheet.

 Why does Pennsylvania American Water use chloramine for the disinfection process?

-To comply with new, stringent Environmental Protection Agency (EPA) regulations, Pennsylvania American Water needed to transition the water treatment disinfection practice at several of its facilities from chlorine to chloramine.
+To comply with more stringent Environmental Protection Agency (EPA) regulations, Pennsylvania American Water transitioned the water treatment disinfection practices at some of its facilities from chlorine to chloramine.
 We made the change to reduce the levels of disinfection byproducts that EPA has found to have known health risks.
 These byproducts are potentially harmful contaminants that form when chlorine reacts with organic compounds naturally present in our surface water sources of supply during the normal water purification process.

 Compared to chlorine, chloramine produces substantially lower concentrations of the disinfection byproducts that the EPA regulates in drinking water.
-The new federal regulations are in effect, and we took a proactive approach to ensure that our water meets all public health standards prior to the required monitoring that will begin for our larger systems in 2012.
+Prior to the federal regulations taking effect in 2012, we took a proactive approach to ensure that our water meets all public health standards.

-How will the transition to chloramines affect our drinking water?
+How does the transition to chloramines affect our drinking water?

 People use chloraminated water in all the same ways for drinking, bathing, cooking, cleaning and watering lawns and gardens.
 The only change that customers might notice is a reduced taste and odor of chlorine.
 If you prefer, products are available that reduce or remove chloramine, such as home treatment systems and water filters, which often contain certifications describing their effectiveness.
 We recommend that you visit the National Sanitation Foundation’s (NSF) Web site, where NSF provides information on in-home filters that remove chloramine and chlorine.